 Afife is the kind of beach that has something for everyone.
 Well known for its unspoilt dunes, it has been a Blue Flag beach since 1989.
 Although usually windy and with strong waves (hello, surfers and windsurfers!) the southern part of the beach is great for children as a small tidal lagoon sometimes forms at the mouth of the river.

-Practicalities: Afife beach has a lifeguard, showers, parking, cafés and restaurants and is best reached by car as the train station is a couple of kilometres from the beach.
+Practicalities: Afife beach has a lifeguard (in the summer), showers, parking, cafés and restaurants and is best reached by car as the train station is a couple of kilometres from the beach.

 Vila Praia de Âncora

 The beach at Vila Praia de Âncora is a local favourite and one of the places where you can still watch fishermen at work.